spring-io/dataflow.spring.io/content/documentation/pages/9-applications/3-stream-applications-migration-guide.md

 ## Property names

-This following table provides a detailed comparison of property keys used for the `2.x` applications which have been ported to the `3.x` line, using the same name.
-For some of these apps, all the properties are identical, but have been included here for reference.
+The following table provides a detailed comparison of property keys used for the `2.x` applications that have been ported to the `3.x` line with the same name.
+For some of these apps, all the properties are identical but have been included here for reference.

 | Sources                                                                             | Processors                                                                                      | Sinks                                                                   |
 | ----------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------- |